kirkhu/Draft_WRO2025_FE-Fire-On-All-Cylinders/video/Open_Challenge/video.md

 - ### Wide Narrow Wide Narrow

-  These are test videos of a vehicle in a "wide-narrow-wide-narrow", recorded clockwise and counterclockwise.
+  These are test videos of a vehicle in a field set to "wide-narrow-wide-narrow", recorded clockwise and counterclockwise.
   <div align=center>
     <table>
       <tr align="center">